TIMELINE-Chronology of Obama healthcare law legal battle

 * March 26-28: The Supreme Court has scheduled six hours of oral arguments over three days on the healthcare law, the most time devoted to a single issue in more than 44 years.
 The last longer argument took place in 1967, when the justices heard eight hours in a case about federal government regulation of natural gas producers and prices, according to records by the Oyez Project at ITT Chicago-Kent College of Law.
 The main attorneys arguing will be Solicitor General Donald Verrilli, a former White House lawyer who will defend the law; Paul Clement, solicitor general under President George W. Bush, who will be representing the 26 states; and Michael Carvin, a Justice Department official in the Reagan administration, arguing for the small business trade group.

 The Supreme Court cases are National Federation of Independent Business v.
 Sebelius, No. 11-393; U.S. Department of Health and Human Services v.
 Florida, No. 11-398; and Florida v.
 Department of Health and Human Services, No. 11-400.
-(Aditional reporting by Jeremy Pelofsky; Editing by Howard Goller and Cynthia Osterman)
+(Aditional reporting by Jeremy Pelofsky; editing by Howard Goller, Kevin Drawbaugh and Todd Eastham)